Information for and about the Cygna network membership

 Our network has nearly 300 members, representing more than 100 universities and more than 30 countries.
+Currently our members are concentrated in the area of Business & Management, but we are keen to expand to CYGNA wider Social Sciences and Humanities to promote interdisciplinary interaction and research.

 Members come from a wide range of London based universities such as ESCP Europe, London School of Economics, King's College London, Birbeck University, Middlesex University, Royal Holloway, Imperial, London South Bank University, and Kingston University.